VistaGraphicsInc/vg-docs/WebNotes/README.md

 Download the site files and database backups, then upload to a safe place, i.e. `SYN_NAS0`, or `Grandma's House`.

 # The Going-Live Bit

+In order to make the website "live", all links must point to the correct Domain.

 ## Update Site Links